David J. Love: Early life and education

-David J. Love is an American professor of engineering at Purdue University.
-He completed his B.S. and M.S. degrees, both in electrical engineering, at the University of Texas at Austin in 2000 and 2002, respectively.
-He received his Ph.D. in electrical engineering from UT Austin in 2004 under the supervision of Robert W. Heath Jr. Love was appointed as an assistant professor at Purdue University in 2004.
-In 2009, he was promoted to associate professor, and in 2013, he was made full professor.
-In 2012, he was recognized as a University Faculty Scholar at Purdue.
-In 2018, he was named a Reilly Professor of Electrical and Computer Engineering at Purdue.
+Love completed his B.S. (with Highest Honors) and M.S. degrees, both in electrical engineering, at the University of Texas at Austin in 2000 and 2002, respectively.
+He received his Ph.D. in electrical engineering from UT Austin in 2004 under the supervision of Robert W. Heath Jr. During his M.S. and Ph.D., Love developed the paradigm of codebook-based limited feedback, which has become a key technology in almost all modern communication systems.